Our Disciplic Succession:

 Gurudev guided me in so many ways.

-When Gurudev was making Vrindavan temple and was going to buy the land there, he sent me to Vrindavan for the first time.
-At that time I was a new person and did not know anything—Gurudev told me, "Can you take this attaché case, a small briefcase, to Vrindavan?"
-I said, "Yes, I can."
-I had never been to Vrindavan in my life, I had never even been to the Howrah station in my life, and I had no idea how I would go there—there were no mobile phones at that time, and I did not even have a ticket.
+When Gurudev was making the temple in Vrindavan and was going to buy the land there, he sent me to Vrindavan for the first time.
+At that time I was a new person and did not know anything.
+Gurudev told me, ‘Can you take this attaché case [a small briefcase] to Vrindavan?’
+I said, ‘Yes, I can.’
+I had never been to Vrindavan in my life, I had never even been to the Howrah station in my life, and I had no idea how I would go there – there were no mobile phones at that time, and I did not even have a ticket.
 Anyway, Gurudev gave me the briefcase and told me to take good care of it.
 He did not say what was inside, and I did not ask because it was not my business.
-So, I came to the Howrah station—I saw it was a very big station, and the crowd was overwhelming.
+So, I came to the Howrah station.
+I saw that it was a very big station.
+The crowd was overwhelming.
 I asked somebody which train was going to Vrindavan and got on the train I was shown.
-I had bought an express train ticket, but I did not have a booked seat, so I sat near the bathroom on the floor with the briefcase by my side.
-I sat there until Mughalsarai station (it is half way to Delhi; because it was a Muslim name, this station has been renamed since then by the BJP government, it is called Deen Dayal Upadhyaya now).
-After Mughalsarai, I asked someone to give me their seat for fifty rupees, the person agreed, and the rest of the way I sat.
-In this way, I came to Vrindavan, gave the briefcase to the man who was selling the land.
-At that time there were no mobile phones, and the man called Gurudev using the old kind of phone.
+I had bought an express train ticket but did not have a booked seat, so I sat near the bathroom on the floor with the briefcase by my side.
+I sat there until the Mughalsarai station (it is half way to Delhi; because it was a Muslim name, this station has since been renamed by the BJP government: it is called Deen Dayal Upadhyaya now).
+After Mughalsarai, I asked one lady to give me her seat for fifty rupees; she agreed, and I sat nicely the rest of the way.
+I remember I was sitting and eating bread sandwiched with banana (it is a Bangladeshi thing – they like bread with bananas).
+In this way I came to Delhi and gave the briefcase to the man who was selling the land.
+At that time there were no mobile phones, so the man called Gurudev on a landline phone.
 He told Gurudev that he had got the briefcase, and after that I went back to the station the same day.
-I came to the station in the afternoon and caught a train back to Kolkata that same evening.
-I did not have any business to stay there, and I never even thought to go around, to see any places in Vrindavan.
-Gurudev told me to go and give the briefcase, and I went there, gave the briefcase and returned the same time.
-When I returned, Gurudev said, "You did a great job!
+I came to the station in the afternoon and caught a train back to Kolkata the same evening.
+I did not have any business to stay there, and I never even thought of going around and seeing any places in Vrindavan.
+Gurudev told me to go and give the briefcase, so I went there, gave the briefcase and returned the same time.
+When I returned, Gurudev said, ‘You have done a great job!
 Do you know what was inside the briefcase?
-There was seventy lakh rupees.
-If anybody had known there was so much money inside, they would have killed you and taken the money."
-Hearing this, I was happy I had not asked what was inside, otherwise I would shiver with fear all the way.
+There were seventeen lakh rupees [1.7m rupees].
+If anybody had known there was so much money inside, they would have robbed you.’
+Hearing this, I was happy that I had not asked what was inside; otherwise, I would have been shivering with fear all the way.

-There were so many very, very hard jobs like this.
+There were so many very, very hard jobs like that.
 I had to deal with the most difficult jobs, with all kinds of fighting and conflicts.
 At some point I had to even take a rifle in my hands.
-After that, Gurudev told me not to touch a gun again—he told me to never get a gun license.
-He said, "You have a very sharp hand, and you get angry easily, so if you take a gun, you will kill somebody!"
-One time, I took a mock gun used for shooting birds and shot into a monkey that was spoiling the temple's mangoes—I did not think it would actually hit the monkey.
+After that, Gurudev told me not to touch a gun again – he told me to never get a gun license.
+He said, ‘You have a very sharp hand and you get angry easily – if you take a gun, one day you will kill somebody!’
+One time, I took a mock gun used for shooting birds and shot into a monkey that was spoiling the temple’s mangoes – I did not think that it would actually hit the monkey, but it did.
 After that Gurudev told me to never take a gun in my hands again.
-Gurudev told me two things—to never drive a motorcycle and to never get a gun license.
-Gurudev gave me all these instructions and I followed his word.
+Gurudev told me two things – to never drive a motorcycle and to never get a gun license.
+Gurudev gave me all these instructions, and I followed his word.

 — : • : —